ashishkarnad/sandbox/enterprise/README.md

 ]
 ```

-In the [dashboard client view](http://172.28.128.3:3000/#/clients), note that the client running in the sandbox executes keepalive checks while the `docs.sensu.io` proxy client cannot.
+In the [dashboard client view](http://172.28.128.3:3000/#/clients), note that the sandbox client running in the sandbox executes keepalive checks while the docs.sensu.io proxy client cannot.

-_NOTE: The client gets its name from the `sensu.name` attributed configured as part of sandbox setup.
+_NOTE: The sandbox client gets its name from the `sensu.name` attributed configured as part of sandbox setup.
 You can change the client name using `sudo nano /etc/sensu/dashboard.json`_

 **2. Add a client subscription**

 Clients run the set of checks defined by their `subscriptions`.
-Use a JSON configuration file to assign our new client to run checks with the `sandbox-testing` subscription using `"subscriptions": ["sandbox-testing"]`:
+Create a configuration file to assign our new client to run checks with the `sandbox-testing` subscription using `"subscriptions": ["sandbox-testing"]`:

 ```
 sudo nano /etc/sensu/conf.d/client.json